rpcwork/Node-TypeScript-VueJS3/README.md

 # README
-for each soltuion is in individual folders.
+for each solution is in individual folders.